vdubya/Open-Built-Environment-Datasets/README.md

 The data package directory may also contain [other files or sub-directories](https://frictionlessdata.io/specs/data-package/#illustrative-structure).
 These files may be scripts used to prepare the data package or other related resources.

-## Resources
+## Templates
-A resources directory contains a template [`README.md`](https://github.com/frictionlessdata/example-data-packages/blob/master/resources/README-template.md) and example `datapackage.json` snippets.
+A templates directory contains a template [`README.md`](https://github.com/frictionlessdata/example-data-packages/blob/master/templates/README-template.md) and example `datapackage.json` snippets.

 ### `README.md` template
-In this repository, each data package must have a [`README.md`](https://github.com/frictionlessdata/example-data-packages/blob/master/resources/README-template.md).
+In this repository, each data package must have a [`README.md`](https://github.com/frictionlessdata/example-data-packages/blob/master/templates/README-template.md).
 The `README.md` should follow [good practices](https://frictionlessdata.io/guides/publish-faq/#readme).

 ### `datapackage.json` snippets
 JSON snippets provide a fragment of a `datapackage.json` file to help you learn about that specific property or cut and paste into your own data package.
-E.g. [`licenses.json`](https://github.com/frictionlessdata/example-data-packages/blob/master/resources/licenses.json) could include JSON for each [recommended Open Definition conformant license](http://opendefinition.org/licenses/#conformant-licenses).
+E.g. [`licenses.json`](https://github.com/frictionlessdata/example-data-packages/blob/master/templates/licenses.json) could include JSON for each [recommended Open Definition conformant license](http://opendefinition.org/licenses/#conformant-licenses).

 ## Repository Structure
 ```